Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 "The past," L. P. Hartley famously said, "is a foreign country," and this applies to even the relatively recent past.
 A kid-centred campaign could be set in the present day, but for many the era is a powerful part of the appeal of a kid campaign.

 The single biggest change is that this era (the early 1980s) is set before the information revolution.
 The lack of communications and information technology really contrasts with our current era: no cell phones, few computers, even fewer computer networks, research via books in libraries, etc. Where such technology did exist, it was largely out of reach of the general population: either too expensive or requiring specialist knowledge.
-This requires no alteration in the game rules beyond changing a few hunter gear options and modern references in the moves.
+This requires no alteration in the game rules beyond changing a few hunter [[gear]] options and modern references in the [[moves]].
 Just make sure everything is kept 'in period' and you will be fine.

 There is an old joke that those who lived through the 60s don't remember the 60s.
 This is certainly also true of the 80s, as even those of us old enough to remember the decade often rewrite the era in our minds.
 America was a very different place back then with a political landscape being reshaped by resurgent conservatism and Cold War skullduggery, and by a rampant consumer culture driven by an uneven economic boom in the later part of the decade that drew comparisons to the 'Jazz Age' of the 20s.
-It is exactly these features that provide a great basis for the Keeper to draw from for adventures, whether it is demonic Cabbage Patch Kids dolls or a rampaging giant Marshmallow Man inspired by *Ghostbusters*.
+It is exactly these features that provide a great basis for [[the Keeper]] to draw from for adventures, whether it is demonic Cabbage Patch Kids dolls or a rampaging giant Marshmallow Man inspired by *Ghostbusters*.

 # Kids as Characters

 *Monster of the Week* already has playbooks designed for kid characters:

-The Chosen, The Mundane, and The Spooky in the rulebook, and The Meddling Kid (available online).
+[[The Chosen]], [[The Mundane]], and [[The Spooky]] in the rulebook, and The Meddling Kid (available online).

 A campaign modeled on *Stranger Things* can include adults as well as kids.
 An adult mentor associated with the hunting group---like the grumpy but lovable Sheriff Hopper or Giles from Buffy---works fine.

 As for the other basic playbooks:

 **The Crooked:** If you re-imagine the underworld in a kid's terms, it can work.
 A 'King Rat' kid who sells homework answers and forged permission slips might have fallen in with the supernatural.
-For inspiration, you can also look to the film *Brick*, which imagines high school as a film noir, or *Buffy the Vampire Slayer* which depicts high school as a literal gateway to hell.
+For [[inspiration]], you can also look to the film *Brick*, which imagines high school as a film noir, or *Buffy the Vampire Slayer* which depicts high school as a literal gateway to hell.

 **The Divine:** A kid as an avatar or disguise is a nice fit for a campaign.